oggy-dfin/nfo-sketch/README.md

 Level 2 policy: dynamic, can be added/changed by users
 ======================================================

+Use case:
+  1. Ognjen owns two sword NFOs
+  2. Satya owns 3 potion NFOs
+  3. Ognjen wants to trade the two swords for 3 potions
+  4. The trade should happen only if Satya agrees

 Basic objects:
   (object_id: #1, type: #sword, metadata: { owner: Ognjen }, #operations: {name: owner.write, authorizer: owner})